twalton83/django_URL_shortener/README.md

-# lilliput.li
+# lilliput.ly

-A URL shortener made with React and Django.
+A URL shortener made with React and Python (via Fast API).

 The site background was created at [SVGBackgrounds.com](https://svgbackgrounds.com/).